ArtHome12/vzmuinebot/README.md

 To indicate the time zone
 `TIME_ZONE=+7`

-Default image for inline interface mode.
-It can find out if send a picture to the bot in the main menu `DEFAULT_IMAGE_ID=AgACAg...`

 Optional.
 To specify service chat id - you can see it after add bot to group and send command /chat (/chat@yourbotname) `LOG_GROUP_ID=-100123...`

-# Commands

-This commands should be entered only in the main (first) menu.
-* To register (or enable) a new restaurant, enter the command `/regi12345...`, where 12345 is user id of new caterer.
-* To disable restaurant `/hold12345...`
-* To enter as owner some restaurant `/sudo12`, where 12 is the serial number (not user_id!) of the restaurant.
-* To see the list of restaurants `/list`
-* To see id of current chat `/chat`.
-Bot shows your Id if you in private chat with bot or group id (negative number)

-This commands should be entered only in the caterer (where editing restaraunt title, info etc.) menu.
-* Transfer ownership of the restaurant to another user `/move12345...`, where 12345 is user id of new caterer.

-Note.
-This is my first experience in learning the Rust programming language and in bots, so the code is not very beautiful, and not a good example for Rust-way.
 The code is written using https://github.com/teloxide/teloxide and deployed with https://github.com/emk/heroku-buildpack-rust Good luck!